AzureCloudWorkshops/ACW-ServerlessArchitecture/Challenges/04-EventsCosmosAndServiceBus.md

     - test the function by triggering it using a new file upload to storage and making sure you see the event data url as captured correctly in your object

 ## Step 2 - Trigger an event from the vision result

+In this step, you will create two paths using event grid events for processing results from the computer vision.
+One path for good reads, which will publish to CosmosDB using function bindings, and another path to Service Bus for reads that were uncertain and require human intervention

+1. Create a new Library Project called `LicensePlateDataModels`
+1. Create a class `LicensePlatData.cs`
+    - Add properties for FileName, LicensePlateText, TimeStamp, LicensePlateFound, and NeesReview
+1. Add a project reference in the Function App to the new library
+1. Create a new class in the EventLogic section to model an Event
+1. Create a new class in the EventLogic section called `TriggerEvent`, which will publish an event to the event grid for each result
+    - utilize `savePlateData` for the good path
+    - utilize `reviewPlateData` for the bad path
+1. Update the process image function with the code to trigger an event

+## Step 3 - Create a Cosmos DB Account

+For this step, you need to provision a CosmosDB account named `licenseplatedataYYYYMMDDxyz` with a database named

+1. Provision a CosmosDB account on either the free tier or with a minimal amount of RUs provisioned.
+Do not use the serverless CosmosDB.

+## Step 4 - Create the Custom Events Response Function

+For the event response functions, you'll create these in the portal.
+The code stack is node (javascript).
+You will need to make two functions (happy/sad paths).
+Happy path will write to Cosmos DB, Sad path will write to Azure Service Bus